Rengo-Labs/CasperLabs-ERC777/CONTRIBUTING.md

   - You can also filter by appending e. g. "state:open" to the search string.
   - More info on [search syntax within GitHub](https://help.github.com/articles/searching-issues)

-## Contributing to Uniswap V2 Core - Casper Blockchain
+## Contributing to ERC-777 - Casper Blockchain

-All contributions to this repository from September 9, 2021 on are considered to be licensed under MIT License.
+All contributions to this repository from September 9, 2021 on are considered to be licensed under Apache 2.0 License.

 Workflow for bug fixes:
 * Check open issues and unmerged pull requests to make sure the topic is not already covered elsewhere